MilchRatchet/Luminary/README.md

 ![Sponza Example](https://github.com/MilchRatchet/Luminary/blob/main/demo_images/Sponza.png)

 This project is for fun and to learn more about `Computer Graphics`.
-There is no end goal, I will add whatever I feel like.
-The following is a list of things that I may do in the future.

-- Implement Clouds.
-- Implement volumetric lighting.
-- Implement parallel BVH construction.
-- Implement SAH based node collapsing.
-- Implement refraction.
+Current plans can be found in the `Issues` tab.

 As a denoiser I use `Optix` since any non machine learning denoiser is quite frankly not all that great and machine learning is out of the scope of this project.